rpcme/aws-mchp-cryptoauth-workshop/lab1_macos.md

 # Lab 1: toolchain installation for Mac OSX

-In this document, you will be led through the installation process for the Microsoft Windows toolchain.
+In this document, you will be led through the installation process for the MacOS toolchain.

 In a managed workshop, you will be given a USB memory stick which has the installers on it.  **PLEASE USE THE MEMORY STICK** to copy the installers from the windows/ directory on the memory stick to your Downloads directory.